BKinya/Android-FAQ/README.md

 For Jetpack Compose projects, I'd recommend an MVI kind of approach.
 This helps a lot with state handling.
 And you can implement MVI on top of MVVM.

-### Should I learn Compose or XML
+### Should I learn Compose or XML?
 Jetpack Compose is the recommended modern UI toolkit for developing native Android UI.
 With Jetpack Compose, you build the UI faster with less code and using intuitive Kotlin APIs.

 Do you have to know XML to learn to compose?
 No. For beginners, you could get started with Compose straight away.
 But XML knowledge is good to have.
 XML is still dominant in legacy projects.
 Maintaining such projects requires one to know about XML.

 I'd advise learning both.
 You'd working on some projects using XML then jump to Compose.
 Knowledge about how Views/XML work will help you appreciate the progress in Android UI development and the benefits of using Jetpack Compose in developing UI.

-### Java or Kotlin
+### <a name = "kotlin-or-java"></a>Should I learn Java or Kotlin?
+When Google announced the first version of their Android OS, in 2007, they adopted Java as the main language for Android development.

+In 2016, JetBrains officially released Kotlin.
+At Google I/O 2019, Google announced Kotlin as the first-class language for Android development.

+Some of the benefits that Kotlin brings to Android development include:
+- Interoperability with Java.
+You can call Java code from Kotlin, and Kotlin code from Java
+- Safety.
+Kotlin gracefully handles common mistakes such as null pointer exceptions.
+- Structured concurrency.
+Kotlin coroutines simplify background tasks such as network calls.

-Kotlin is the first-class language for Android development.
-New Android development tools and content such as Jetpack libraries and training content are designed in Kotlin.
-For instance, Jetpack Compose, compiler plugins support, and multiplatform projects.
+With Kotlin as the first-class language for Android development, new Android development tools and content such as Jetpack libraries and training content are designed in Kotlin.
+For instance, Jetpack Compose, compiler plugin support, and multiplatform projects.

 Therefore, if you're considering Android Development, I'd encourage learning Kotlin.